jibsonline/cs2-server-manager/docs/getting-started/server-setup.md

 ## Required packages

-The installer will attempt to install most dependencies for you, but in locked-down environments you may need to do it manually:
+The interactive installer wizard in `csm` will attempt to install most dependencies for you, but in locked-down environments you may need to do it manually:

 ```bash
 sudo apt-get update